ldelossa/cilium/.github/ISSUE_TEMPLATE/enterprise_branch_initialization.md

         OSS variant.
   - [ ] Change `install/kubernetes/Makefile` so that `MAKEFILE_VALUES` points to
         the newly created `Makefile.enterprise.values`.
+- [ ] Add "Call closer" workflow `.github/workflows/call-closer.yaml` which
+      will take care of closing backport tracking issues.
+This can be done by copying the corresponding workflow from a previous `v1.X-ce` branch and adjusting the branch name and label.
+See [this v1.14 PR] for an example.

 ## Update Hubble enterprise CLI version
 - [ ] Make sure that `images/cilium/download-hubble-enterprise.sh` has the